Osama Qashoo

-Osama Qashoo (born 3 August 1981) is a Palestinian human rights activist, filmmaker, and entrepreneur.
+Osama Qashoo (اسامة قشوع; born 3 August 1981) is a Palestinian human rights activist, filmmaker, and entrepreneur.
 He fled Palestine as a refugee to the United Kingdom in 2003.
 He switched from filmmaking to his involvement in Hiba restaurants, and created Gaza Cola in 2023 as a revenue stream to support Palestinians in Gaza affected by the Gaza war.
 He founded Palestine House, a London based cultural centre above Hiba Express, in 2024.
 He supports a Palestinian state through peaceful methods.

 Early life and education

 Osama Qashoo studied engineering between 2000-2003 at An-Najah National University in Nablus in the West Bank, during which time the Second Intifada began; nobody was allowed to leave his village in the north of the West Bank, stopping his graduation plans.
 Qashoo has said that he found a broken VHS camera in the landfill around his village and filed it with stones, using it to pose as an Italian named Lorenzo and pretend to film a Japanese journalist who had been attacked by Israeli soldiers, causing them to release the journalist and getting a working camera from them as a token of gratitude.

 In 2003, Qashoo was forced to flee Palestine after organising peaceful demonstrations against the separation wall, which he called the "apartheid wall", built by Israel inside the West Bank; he arrived in the United Kingdom as a refugee.
 His safe passage to the UK was organised by Dick Fontaine, head of the National Film and Television School documentary department.
 He has said that he lied that he was British and that his parents were wealthy in order to get in.
 While there from 2004 to 2005, he made a number of short documentaries; he directed the film My Olive Tree which in part persuaded the Trade Union Congress to organise the passage of Palestinian olive oil to Europe, bypassing Israel.